Skip to main content

 }

-• tag: Fixed as config, indicating configuration editor
+• tag: Fixed as config to indicate a configuration editor

-1. Configuration Reception: Editor component receives current component configuration through props.compConfig
+1. Configuration reception: The editor component receives the current component configuration through props.compConfig

-2. State Management: Use useState to manage configuration state within the editor
+2. State management: Uses useState to manage the configuration state within the editor

-3. Configuration Update: updateConfig function merges and updates configuration object
+3. Configuration update: The updateConfig function merges and updates the configuration object

-5. Callback Notification: Notify tool that configuration has changed through onChangeCompConfig callback
+5. Callback notification: Notifies the tool that the configuration has changed through the onChangeCompConfig callback

 Interface provided by JitAi